jeka-dev/jeka/README.md

     jerkar

-This will interpole resources, compile, unit tests, create jar and package the full distrib in zip file.
+This will interpole resources, compile, run unit tests, create jars and package the full distrib in zip file.
 When no method specified, Jerkar invoke the `doDefault` method.

-To launch a SonarQube analisys along test coverage :
+To launch a SonarQube analysis along test coverage and producing javadoc:

-    jerkar doDefault jacoco# sonar#verify
+    jerkar clean compile unitTest jacoco# sonar#verify javadoc

 This will compile, unit test with test coverage and launch a sonar analysis with sonar user settings.
 `jacoco#` means that the Jacoco plugin will be activated while the junit test will be running and `sonar#verify` means that Jerkar will invoke a method called `verify`in the sonar plugin class.